mvilain/gitlab/README.md

 This tool queries the AWS Marketplace for the latest gold AMIs for

-- centos 7
+- CentOS 7
-- CentOS 8
+- CentOS 8 + AlmaLinux 8.3
 - Debian 9
 - Debian 10
 - Ubuntu 16.04 (deprecated in Gitlab 14+)